Hunter556/terraform_gcp/README.md

 **Perquisites:**

-A service account that has permissions to create different resources.**
+A service account that has permissions to create the required resources.

 **How to run this script?**